 How much did it cost to buy a home in Davis, California in the the last week?

-The median price per square foot for a home in Davis decreased in July to $496, which is the highest in the county.
-That’s $119 more than the Yolo County median.
-In June, the median price per square foot of a home sold in Davis was $521.
+The median price per square foot for a home in Davis decreased in the past week to $441, which is the highest in the county.
+That’s $78 more than the Yolo County median.
+Prior to this, the median price per square foot of a home sold in Davis was $540.

-After Davis, the most expensive community in Yolo County is West Sacramento, where the median price per square foot in July was $360.
+After Davis, the most expensive community in Yolo County is Woodland, where the median price per square foot in the last week was $340.

 This article was generated by the Sac Bee Bot, software that analyzes structured information, such as data, and applies it to articles based on templates created by journalists in the newsroom.
 No human journalist was harmed in this experiment.
 You can report errors or bugs to mcclatchybot@mcclatchy.com.